-Firms are dedicated to maximizing their profits by choosing optimal prices, and the platform is dedicated to maximizing its profit by choosing optimal governance intensity.
-As is customary in backward induction, we can obtain the equilibrium prices of each firm and governance intensity as shown in Eqs.
+Firms are dedicated to maximizing their profits by choosing optimal prices, and the platform is dedicated to maximizing its profit by choosing the optimal governance intensity.
+As is customary in backward induction, we can obtain the equilibrium prices of each firm and governance intensity, as shown in Eqs.
 (13) and (14).

 Lemma 2

-When no firms manipulate online reviews under platform governance, the equilibrium prices and profits are as follows:
+When no firms manipulate online reviews under platform governance, the respective equilibrium prices and profits are presented as follows: